-In Tunisia, the ministry of agriculture and environment are the ones responsible on drought issues.
+In Tunisia, the Ministry of Agriculture and the Ministry of Environment are responsible for drought issues.
 There has been a drought management system to reduce the effects of the drought since 1987.
 The system was adopted when drought events occurred during 1987-1989, 1993-1995 and 2000-2002.
-During 1999, Tunisia published the first guideline on drought management entitled "Guide pratique de la gestion de la sécheresse en Tunisie" (Louati et al., 1999) .
-The guideline was elaborated by referring to the drought management system and by analyzing the data and information recorded during the drought periods of 1987-1989 and 1993-1995.
+During 1999, Tunisia published the first guideline on drought management entitled "Guide Pratique de la Gestion de la Sécheresse en Tunisie."15 The guideline was elaborated by referring to the drought management system and by analysing the data and information recorded during the drought periods of 1987-1989 and 1993-1995.
 This guideline consists of methodological approaches, identification of principal drought indices, description of drought preparedness and management processes, and maps of intervening parties.
 The drought management system in Tunisia has 3 major successive steps:

-1. Drought Announcement: Referring to meteorological, hydrological and agricultural indicators as observed in the different regions affected by drought and transmitted by the agricultural, economic, and hydrologic districts relevant to Ministère de l' Agriculture, de l' Environment et des Resources

-Hydrauliques/Ministry of Agriculture, Environment and Water Resources (MARH).
+1. Drought Announcement: Referring to meteorological, hydrological and agricultural indicators as observed in the different regions affected by drought and transmitted by the agricultural, economic, and hydrologic districts relevant to the Ministry of Agriculture, Environment and Water Resources (MARH).
 A drought announcement is established by means of a circumstance memorandum.

-- 2. Warning: This announcement, qualified as warning note, is transmitted to the MARH Minister, who proposes a scheduled operations plan to the National Commission (committee), which is composed by decision makers and beneficiaries. - 3.
-Action implementation: The National Commission is in charge of supervision of the execution of all the operation actions, in strong collaboration with the regional and specialized committees.
+2. Warning: This announcement, qualified as warning note, is transmitted to the MARH Minister, who proposes a scheduled operations plan to the National Commission (committee), which is composed of decision makers and beneficiaries.

+3. Action implementation: The National Commission is in charge of supervision of the execution of all the operation actions, in strong collaboration with the regional and specialized committees.
 The National Commission also supervises all operations when the drought is over.

-According to the published studies and information on Tunisia drought management system, the strengths and weaknesses of Tunisia drought management system can be summarised as follows:
+According to the published studies and information on the Tunisian drought management system, the strengths and weaknesses of Tunisia drought management system can be summarised as follows: